Lahore Qalandars: Franchise history

 In 2016, under the Lahore Qalandars Players Development Program (PDP), the franchise launched the "Jazz Rising Stars" talent hunt across eight Pakistani cities to identify emerging cricketers.
 Selected players were sent to Australia to train with the Sydney Thunder, while the top two performers were awarded the opportunity to play for the Qalandars.
 During the program, an ambidextrous fast bowler, Yasir Jan, was discovered by former Pakistan pacer Aqib Javed.

+In January 2026, the ownership of the franchise became the subject of a legal dispute within the Rana family.
+An arbitration tribunal ruled that the transfer of majority shares from Qatar Lubricants Company (QALCO), controlled by Fawad Rana, to his younger brothers Atif Naeem Rana and Sameen Naeem Rana was void and lacked proper authorization.
+The tribunal ordered either the return of management control to Fawad Rana's company or payment of approximately Rs.2.3 billion in lieu of his shares within 45 days.
+A Lahore tribunal subsequently restored control of the franchise to Fawad Rana, ending the prolonged ownership dispute.

 Performance in PSL

 2016 season

 In the inaugural Pakistan Super League season, Lahore Qalandars drafted notable players including Chris Gayle, Umar Akmal, Dwayne Bravo, Azhar Ali, and Yasir Shah.
 The team struggled for consistency, winning only two of their eight group matches, and finished last in the standings.
 Despite this, Umar Akmal emerged as the tournament's top run-scorer with 335 runs in seven innings, earning the "Best Batsman" award.
 Lahore Qalandars also received the “Spirit of the Game” and “Fair Play” awards for their sportsmanship during the tournament.